How to Establish a Personal Training Business in the UAE?

 Here are a few things one needs to follow to set up a personal training business in the Emirates.

-The first thing that you need to do while setting up any business in the UAE is to obtain the license.
+The first thing that you need to do while setting up a business in the UAE is to obtain a license.
 For a personal trainer, this procedure is two-fold.
 If you set up a business in a free zone, then you need to get an individual training permit which allows you to establish your business.
 Once you have a free zone license, you will then need to apply for a work permit from the General Authority of Youth and Sports Welfare in Dubai.
-It is essential that you complete both stages of this process because free zones can issue sports services license but cannot authorise to work in the mainland.
+It is essential that you complete both stages of this process because free zones can issue sports services licenses but cannot authorise you to work on the mainland.

 The barriers to entry in the UAE for a personal trainer are low.
 Most of the UAE free zones that accommodate sports services will usually issue a license in a matter of days, and applying for your work permit is also fast and easy.
-To make an application for your work permit, the first you’ll need to register with the General Authority of Youth & Sports Welfare (via the website) and then with the UAE Register of Exercise Professionals (REPs).
-REPs is a self-governing, public register which recognises, and necessarily approves, the qualifications and expertise of fitness professionals in the UAE.
+To apply for your work permit, you’ll first need to register with the General Authority of Youth & Sports Welfare and then with the UAE Register of Exercise Professionals (REPs).
+REPs is a self-governing, public register which recognises and necessarily approves the qualifications and expertise of fitness professionals in the UAE.
 The documents required by the Authority are-

 • An application form (printed)